‘Love'(on Netflix) Malayalam Movie Review

 The Brilliant Film making

-The entire credit to the success of the film goes to the etched-out script and brilliance in capturing the details.
+The entire credit to the success of the film goes to the well etched-out script and brilliance in capturing the details.

-There are three interconnected layers to the film, first one; what we think has happened, second; what we assume might have happened; and third, what actually happened.
+There are two interconnected layers to the film, the first one; what we think has happened, and the second; what actually happened.
 And trust me, it is simply mind-blowing.

 The entire film happens in a single location, Anoop and Deepthi’s apartment.
 But that does not leave us claustrophobic, rather it hardly reminds us that all this is happening within the four walls.

 There are limited characters in Khalid Rahman’s Love.
 Apart from the leading pair, there’s a handful of supporting characters who shine in their brief appearances.
 Johny Anthony, who plays Deepthi’s father is best of all (strictly personal!).
 Veena Nandakumar is the only female actor besides Rajisha Vijayan.
 Sudhi Koppa and Gokulan shine as Anoop’s friends.
 They are the only actors who have roles stretched out throughout the movie.

 Watch Love on Netflix